zitadel/passwap/README.md

 ```

 At this point `encoded` has the value of `$2a$10$eS.mS5Zc5YAJFlImXCpLMu9TxXwKUhgQxsbghlvyVwvwYO/17E2qy`.
-It is an encoded string containing the bcrypt identifier, cost, salt and hashed password which later
+It is an encoded string containing the **bcrypt** identifier, cost, salt and hashed password which later
 can be used for verification.

-At a later moment you can reconfigure your application to use another hashing algorithm.
+At a later moment, you can reconfigure your application to use another hashing algorithm.
 This might be because the former is cryptographically broken, customer demand
 or just because you can.
-Next we will create a new `Swapper` configured to hash using
+Next, we will create a new `Swapper` configured to hash using
 the **argon2id** algorithm.

 We already have users that have created passwords using **bcrypt**.
-As hashing is a one-way operation we can't migrate them untill they supply
+As hashing is a one-way operation we can't migrate them until they supply
 the password again.
 Therefore we must pass the `bcrypt.Verifier` as well.

 Once the user supplies his password again and we need to verify it,